-You can view Simple Moving Average (SMA 20 day, 50 day & 100 day), Exponential Moving Average (EMA 20 day, 50 day & 100 day) charts, and Bollinger Bands for Equity Residential.
+View technical indicators like moving averages - SMA and EMA, and bollinger bands for Equity Residential.
 Technical analysis essentially tries to study the supply and demand for a particular security and determine the stock trends for that security.
 Chartists use stock price movements for this form of Equity Residential stock analysis.

 Equity Residential Moving Average

 Moving averages help predict the price direction of EQR stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Equity Residential are mostly signals of long term trends and will help long term traders.

 Equity Residential Bollinger Bands

 Bollinger bands comprise of a center line usually EQR SMA, and two EQR stock price bands above and below it.
 The stock is considered overbought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
 Currently the stock price of $57.97 is in the lower range of Equity Residential bollinger bands.

 Equity Residential Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
 The Equity Residential MACD line is below the signal line.